-9.4 FINANCIAL CRISES
+9.3 FINANCIAL CRISES

 Students who experience a sudden negative change in their financial situation may be eligible for emergency assistance through the Economic Crisis Response Team.
+Students may also explore the oncampus food security programs offered by the UCSD Basic Needs Center, or check out these off-campus community resources.